Dissecting Joseph Ruben’s scathing satire on Reagan’s family values

 On a quiet, leafy suburb we enter a house, a white picket fence monument to Reagan’s America.
 Inside, a man stands bloodied yet strangely serene, staring at his reflection in a mirror, staring as if that reflection belongs to someone else entirely.
 The man washes, trims his hair, removes the gruff to reveal a baby smooth veneer ― a complete transformation.
 Packing a suitcase, he walks across the hallway, a collage of a smiling family decorating the walls.
 He even stops to pick up a child’s toy, neatly placing it back in the family chest.
 Order restored.

 As the man nears the front door, we hear a phone bleating alarmingly, and the man stoops down, calmly placing it back on the receiver.
 Beyond him, a family lie slaughtered, sprawled across the living room furniture like bloodied rags.
 Unperturbed, the man calmly leaves the residence in broad daylight, whistling without a care as he strolls into the neat suburban wilderness.
 There’s no panic on his part, no sense of urgency, and the smiling folks of middle America are none the wiser.
-Sometimes appearances really are all that matters.
+Sometimes appearances really are all that matter.